-The listening tests were conducted in an ITU-R BS.1116 [14] compliant listening room.
-Two pairs of studio monitoring loudspeakers9 were used in the test.
-Loudspeaker placement was controlled with plumb lines hanging from the ceiling.
+The listening tests were conducted in an ITU-R BS.
+1116-compliant listening room [14].
+Two pairs of studio monitoring loudspeakers (Genelec 1030A and Genelec 8030A) were used in the test.
+The loudspeaker placement was controlled with plumb lines hanging from the ceiling.

-4.1.
-Test Subjects
+3.1 Test Subjects